-The additional mental health pressures faced in 2020 & beyond
+The additional mental health pressures faced in the pandemic & beyond

 A study led by the Mental Health Foundation suggests that mental wellbeing is being largely affected by the COVID-19 pandemic, with the negative effects of physical distancing, social isolation, lockdown and financial worries adding additional pressures.
 What’s more, the mental health implications are predicted to outlive the physical effects of the Coronavirus, causing concern about the lasting mental health effects of the pandemic.

 Tips on taking care of your mental health

 Looking after your mental wellbeing is equally as important as taking care of your physical health.
 There are a number of measures you can take to help ensure you stay mentally well.
 These include:

 Sometimes, opening up about your mental health can be difficult, but it’s not always about sitting your loved ones down for a formal conversation.
 For many people, these conversations develop naturally, so it’s all about finding the right moment for you.
 Being listened to will help you feel supported and less alone, easing some of your anxieties.
 Plus, it works both ways!
 You may be surprised that when you open up, others will too.